ValdemarGr/gql/docs/schema/resolvers.md

 ```

 ## Resolver composition
-Resolvers can also be composed via the `andThen` method that exists on all resolvers.
+Resolvers can also be composed via the `CompositionResolver`.
 This means that the output of one resolver can be used as the input of another resolver.
 This also means that `Stream`, `Batch` and `Effect` resolvers can be combined in any order.